 Embed Asset Override

 - Improve the fit of dentures.
-For first-time denture wearers, oral surgery can be done to correct any irregularities of the jaws before creating the dentures to ensure a better fit.
-Oral surgery can also help long-term denture wearers.
+For first-time denture wearers, oral surgery in Lancaster Texas can be done to correct any irregularities of the jaws before creating the dentures to ensure a better fit.
+Oral surgery in Lancaster Texas can also help long-term denture wearers.
 Supporting bone often deteriorates over time, resulting in dentures that no longer fit properly.
 In severe cases, an oral surgeon can add a bone graft to areas where little bone remains.

 - Temporomandibular joint (TMJ) disorders.
 Dysfunction of the TMJ, the small joint in front of the ear where the skull and lower jaw meet, is a common source of headache and facial pain.
 Most patients with TMJ disorders can be successfully treated with a combination of oral medications, physical therapy, and splints.
 However, joint surgery is an option for advanced cases and when the diagnosis indicates a specific problem in the joint.